 b) Most clients are brokers

 Expect that you will be working with a lot of freight brokers.
 There is nothing wrong with brokers.
 However, keep in mind they also take a part of the profit and leave you with less.
-This situation brings down your rates.
+This situation reduces your rates.
 Lastly, always check your broker’s commercial credit and reviews to ensure that you pull loads only for reputable companies.

 c) Hard to develop long-term clients

 You won’t develop many long-term relationships with direct shippers through a load board.
 Instead, you will usually pull loads for brokers and shippers you may never see again.
 You will need to return to the load board to get your next load and repeat the matching process.
-This requires hard work and is more difficult than most truckers think.
+This process requires hard work and is more difficult than most truckers think.